< Anterolateral abdominal

 The median umbilical fold includes the median umbilical ligament extending from the urinary bladder to the umbilicus.

-To understand the median umbilical ligament, comprehension of the embryology is crucial.
+To understand the median umbilical ligament, the embryology is crucial.
 The cloacal membrane between the hindgut and proctodeum has been introduced (Fig. 6-16).
 The cloacal membrane is divided into anal and urogenital membranes, by the grown tissue from the connecting stalk.
 Concurrently, the hindgut develops not only into a part of the digestive tract (proximal anal canal, etc.) but also into a part of the urinary tract (proximal urethra, urinary bladder).
-The anal membrane ruptures to remain as anal valves (Fig. 7-39); the urogenital membrane also ruptures to allow the urine passage (Fig. 7-25,33).
+The anal membrane ruptures to remain as anal valves (Fig. 7-39); the urogenital membrane also ruptures to allow urine passage (Figs. 7-25,33).

 Allantois between the urinary bladder and the umbilicus is obliterated to become the median umbilical ligament.
 This is why the median umbilical ligament connects the urinary bladder and the umbilicus (Fig. 6-28).